Why is it important

 Strategy

 B.Grimm Power adheres to the highest security standards.
-Our policies, procedures, information technology infrastructure and operational framework comply with applicable laws, regulations and international standards, such as the cyber security management framework of the U.S. National Institute of Standards and Technology (NIST) and Information Security Management System (ISO/IEC 27001: 2022).
-We monitor and respond to cyber threats 24/7 via our Cyber Security Operations Center (CSOC), hotline +66(0) 2821 6900 or email csirt@bgrimmpower.com, to ensure that incidents are properly responded in a timely manner.
+Our policies, procedures, information technology infrastructure and operational framework comply with applicable laws, regulations and international standards, such as the cyber security management framework of the U.S. National Institute of Standards and Technology (NIST) and Information Security Management System (ISO/IEC 2700:2022).
+We continuously monitor and respond to cyber threats 24/7 via our Cyber Security Operations Center (CSOC), hotline +66 9 2271 2668 or email cybersecurity@bgrimmpower.com, to ensure timely and proper incident response.
 When CSOC is notified of or detects an unusual cyber security incident, it will perform investigation, severity assessment, damage control, situation remediation and issue further preventive measures.
-(In case of critical incident being detected, CSOC must report to the B.GRIMM CSIRT Steering Committee for supervision and solution).
+If a critical incident is detected, CSOC must report to the B.GRIMM CSIRT Steering Committee for supervision and solution.
 The Corporate Communications team then proceeds to report the incident to employees and related parties.

 Cyber Security Management Framework